Vikranth3140/Encryption-Decryption-Tool/README.md

 ---

-Thank you for using this encryption script.
+Thank you for using this encryption tool.
 Your feedback and contributions are welcome!